The pannier or saddlebag is the original riding luggage and was used by cowboys, soldiers, and postmen, to name just a few.

-Even though there are now many types of motorcycle luggage available, panniers are still the first choice for most bikers.
+Even though many types of motorcycle luggage are available, panniers are still the first choice for most bikers.

-If you are looking for the best pannier to fit your bike, here is what you need to know.
+Here is what you need to know if you are looking for the best pannier to fit your bike.

 Stylish, Practical, Quality

-I’m absolutely in love with the Givi Easy-T panniers because of their great style and the extras like the mini zip compartment..
-Check SportsBikeShop
+I’m absolutely in love with the Givi Easy-T panniers because of their great style and the extras, like the mini zip compartment.

 Top 5 Motorcycle Panniers